timba/async-web/README.md

 3. Database is created and initialized upon web aplication startup (Application_Start) by EF database initializer feature (even if ADO provider selected).
 The DB is filled by 15000 test records.

+4. I used VS 2012, .NET Framework 4.5, MS SQL 2012 Express.

 Usage
 =====

 Web application starts on computers list.

-There is Console application async-clien which loads server with multiple requests.
-After start the console application waits for a command:
+There is a console application async-client which loads the server with multiple requests (300 parallel tasks, pause 50 ms between requests).
+After start the console application waits for a command to enter:

 - "async" + Enter starts load testing using async controller